hollyrenfrew/Python-Text-Based-Game/code-review.md

-\- Player stats stored in memory (health, attack, boons/banes, etc.)
+- Player stats stored in memory (health, attack, boons/banes, etc.)

-\_characters.py\_
+_characters.py_

-\- Room definitions stored in Python dictionaries include enemies, descriptions, and special interactions.
+- Room definitions stored in Python dictionaries include enemies, descriptions, and special interactions.
 It also stores the directions one can move in each room.

-\_rooms.py\_
+_rooms.py_

-\_characters.py\_
+_characters.py_

-\- Movement system allowing the player to type commands like \_North, South, East, West\_.
+- Movement system allowing the player to type commands like _North, South, East, West_.

-\_battle\_flow.py\_
+_battle_flow.py_

-\- No persistent saving or loading.
+- No persistent saving or loading.
 Every run is a fresh start.
 Currently this information is stored in playerinformation.py, telling the game what has been done and what hasn't been done yet.
-An example one can see is the current\_room, current\_weapons and current\_items shown below:
+An example one can see is the current_room, current_weapons and current_items shown below:

-\_player\_information.py\_
+_player_information.py_